 i started this blog to foster conversation. if you have a suggestion for a post or want to learn more about the work that i do, email me at fran [at] contextcommunication [dot] com. you can also find me on twitter or call me at 1+215.922.2525.

-my writing is regularly featured on TLNT. you can also find me on boston college’s sloan work and family research network, the good company newsletter (a product of the american psychological association), virgin healthmile’s the uprising blog, jellyvision’s blog, and fistful of talent. from time to time, i’m also quoted in the media.
+my writing has been featured on greatist, boston college’s sloan work and family research network, the good company newsletter (a product of the american psychological association), jellyvision’s blog, worldatwork’s workspan, elsewhere. from time to time, i’m also quoted in the media.

 [image: art + life]